Airwork Services: Military training in the UK

 Airwork was also contracted by the Fleet Air Arm in January 1950 to provide aircraft at RNAS Brawdy to exercise the Aircraft Direction School at nearby Kete.
 They also undertook a Heavy Twin Conversion Course for Fleet Air Arm pilots using Sea Hornets and Sea Mosquitos.
-This Unit moved to St. Davids in September 1951 and operated a jet conversion course with Meteor T.7s.
+This Unit moved to RAF St Davids in September 1951 and operated a jet conversion course with Meteor T.7s.
 It returned to Brawdy in October 1958 but continued to use St. Davids as a satellite.
 Finally, in January 1961, it relocated to RNAS Yeovilton where it operated as the Air Direction Training Unit (ADTU).
 Aircraft used here were the Sea Venom, Sea Vampire, Hunter and Sea Vixen.

 A further contract was won in 1953 when Airwork was appointed to operate RAF Oxford for the benefit of trainee radar operators at the RAF Sopley radar station situated close to Hurn.
 The Oxfords were replaced in June 1957 by fourteen Boulton Paul Balliols that provided a service to the trainee trackers and plotters of the School of Fighter Control that had relocated to Sopley from RAF Bolt Head in Devon.
 The Balliols remained in service with Airwork until 1960.

 In January 1957, Airwork Services Ltd was created to separate the defence support activities from the airline business elements, which continued under the original Airwork Ltd name.
 During summer 1959 Airwork moved its head office from Langley to Hurn.
 Its overhaul facilities were also centralised there.
 As a result, the operations at Blackbushe, Langley and Lasham were closed.

 In 1960, Airwork acquired the Aeronautical Engineering College in Hamble, and relocated it to its existing training operation at Perth Aerodrome where the revised enterprise became known as Airwork Services Training.
 In 1971 Airwork added an English Language School to the facilities at Perth to service a training contract with the Imperial Iranian Navy.
 Quickly the School's main business became language training for students due to train at either the Flying School or the Aeronautical Engineering College and it became part of Air Service Training.
 Pilot training at Perth ceased in 1996 but a successful engineering training college continues to this day under new ownership as Air Service Training (AST).